pablohennique/day-by-day/README.md

 - ChatGPT will then generate recommendations for each of the tactics that were applicable to the Obstacle.
 Recommendations are based on the user entries linked to the Obstacle

 <br>
 The user has access to his/her entries, Obstacles and recommendations.
 The user can mark an Obstacle as resolved whenever he/she feels like the Obstacle has been addressed and thus get a feeling of progression

+### How to Run the App